 It shifts the responsibility of collecting employee availability and time off requests into the hands of employees, and eliminates error-prone processes that lead to scheduling errors.
 It goes one step further than typical scheduling automation, by adding another layer of employee input at the confirmation stage.
 Each time a schedule goes out, employees have the ability to confirm their shifts or state their unavailability by refusing the shift.
 Then, schedule coordinators can open the shift up to available employees in advance.

-Self-scheduling goes one step further by making a list of available shifts to employees and enabling them to sign up for shifts they prefer and are available for, while programming the scheduling software to maintain and incorporate all the required business parameters, such as overtime restrictions and minimum rest periods.
+Self-scheduling goes one step further by making a list of available shifts to employees and enabling them to sign up for shifts they prefer and are available for, while programming the employee scheduling software to maintain and incorporate all the required business parameters, such as overtime restrictions and minimum rest periods.
 Management therefore is only responsible for filling the few left over shifts that remain unclaimed.

 With 59% of the American workforce receiving an hourly wage, and the increasing importance of flexible work both to the bottom line and employee satisfaction, collaborative and employee self-scheduling are increasingly important tools in HR’s toolbox.